swiftlyll/dotconfig/README.md

 # About
-This repository contains all of the configuration files I have created over time.
+Repository containing all of the configuration files I have created over time.